Official images of the new LEGO Icons NASA Space Shuttle Carrier Aircraft have finally been revealed!

-Consisting of 2417 pieces in total, the $229.99 set is rumored to feature the NASA Boeing 747 Shuttle Carrier Aircraft with the Discovery on top.
+Consisting of 2417 pieces in total, it features the NASA Boeing 747 Carrier Aircraft with Space Shuttle Enterprise on top!

 - Set number: 10360